Utility Invention Patenting Services

-Carson Patents offers affordable expert utility patent application services online for new inventions following our five step process.
-Read more about utility patent costs.
+Carson Patents offers affordable expert patent application services online for new inventions following our five step process.
 Our USPTO Registered Patent Practitioner is an online utility patenting services specialist.
 Contact us for help with any of the 5 steps to patenting.
-The 5 steps to patent a utility invention are: prior art search, patentability evaluation, application writing, application filing, and patent prosecution.
+The 5 steps to patent a utility invention are: prior art search, patentability evaluation (study), application writing, application filing, and patent prosecution.

 5 Steps to Patent a New Utility Invention

 For how to get a utility patent, Carson Patents offers expert patenting services for all types and kinds of patent applications.
 We can help with all types of applications such as patent pending, provisional, and non-provisional.
 We work with both U.S. and International (PCT) patent applications.
 Also, we can help with Continuation, Continuation in Part, Divisional, and Substitute Applications.
 The kinds of patents include all kinds: electrical, mechanical, software, processes, and methods.
 Check out our areas of patent experience.

 For how to apply for a utility patent protection, Carson Patents recommends our 5 steps to patent.
 Our 5 steps to patent for patent applications meets with all of the requirements for either the United States Patent and Trademark Office (USPTO), or the World Intellectual Property Office (WIPO), or both.
 The following patent steps are best for all new inventions.
 Of course, we start with the prior art search to see what is out there now.
 The prior art is used to study patentability and determine whether there are allowable claims that we can write for the invention.
 Only if an invention is patentable (meets all utility patent requirements), do we proceed to writing and filing a patent application.

 Patenting Steps – Apply for utility patent

 - prior art search – utility patent search

 - patentability evaluation – is it patentable

 - utility patent application writing – explain how to make and use